novnc/noVNC/docs/API.md

       - A `DOMString` specifying the ID to provide to any VNC repeater encountered.

-#### RFB.onupdatestate
+#### updatestate

-The `onupdatestate` event handler is fired after the noVNC connection state changes.
+The `updatestate` event is fired after the noVNC connection state changes.
+The `detail` property is an `Object` containg the property `state` with the new connection state.

 Here is a list of the states that are reported:

 | connection state  | description
 | ----------------- | ------------